borealbirds/ring-of-fire/docs/species/EABL/index.md

 subtitle: Sialia sialis
 ---

-The population size of Eastern Bluebird (Merlebleu de l'Est) in the Ring of Fire region was 0.132 (0.067, 0.206) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Eastern Bluebird (<div>Merlebleu de l'Est</div>) in the Ring of Fire region was 0.132 (0.067, 0.206) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps